meltgroup/melt_shared_web_res/_services/data_science_strategy.md

 icon: signpost
 layout: service
 header_image:  /melt_shared_web_res/images/headers/coloured_paper.jpg
-blurb: We have over 20 years of experience in AI.
+blurb: We have over 20 years of experience in AI and have followed each step of its development.
 We can help you get started or take you to the next level.
 linked_services: [mentoring, training, peer_review]
 clients: [sainsburys, the_economist, totally_money, the_body_shop, mumsnet, net_a_porter, direct_line_group, dentsu_aegis_network, beauhurst, youth_access, benefex]
 status: published